 I finished reading “Maglia Rosa – Triumph and Tragedy at the Giro d’Italia” by Herbie Sykes.
 Now it’s Tour de France time, and I started to reading “Slaying the Badger” by Richard Moore.

+A very enjoyable story about the legendary Swiss cyclist Ferdi Kübler.
 As I wrote before, these days I am reading William Fotheringham’s “Put Me Back On My Bike – In search of Tom Simpson”.
-Like all books of Fotheringham, it is a worth to read book.
+Like all books of Fotheringham, it is a great book.